 Where in my home is the visit conducted?

 The housecall can take place anywhere you and your pet are comfortable, inside or outside.
 It is a good idea to keep nervous cats confined to a small room or bathroom, and to prevent them from hiding under furniture.

 You can schedule a housecall appointment by calling 302-893-7872 or email firstname.lastname@example.org.
 You will receive a specific appointment time the same way you would at a hospital.
 Of course, unlike at a hospital, unexpected traffic or road conditions may affect the exact time of Dr. Flanagan's arrival, but most appointments begin within 15 minutes of the scheduled time.
 Dr. Flanagan will call if she expects to be more than 15 minutes late.

 Dr. Flanagan carries many commonly used medications that can be dispensed on the spot as needed.
 Other medications, veterinary products, and therapeutic diets can be delivered to your door through our prescription service.
 Prices are comparable to other online prescription services such as petmeds.com.

 What if I have an emergency or urgent medical need?

 In Home Veterinary Care can handle many of your urgent care needs on a housecall visit.
-In case of a serious emergency that cannot wait, please call one of the area’ VCA Newark Animal Hospital 302-737-8100 After your pet has been treated at one of these hospitals, please let us know so we can coordinate this treatment with your pet
+In case of a serious emergency that cannot wait, please call Veterinary Specialty Center of Delaware, 302-322-6933.
+After your pet has been treated at one of these hospitals, please let us know so we can coordinate this treatment with your pet.

 Is a housecall service expensive?